adap/flower/doc/source/how-to-enable-ssl-connections.rst

         --root-certificates certificates/ca.crt
         --server 127.0.0.1:9092

-When setting :code:`root_certificates`, the client expects a file path to a PEM-encoded root certificates.
+When setting :code:`root_certificates`, the client expects a file path to PEM-encoded root certificates.

 Conclusion
 ----------

-You should now have learned how to generate self-signed certificates using the given script, start a SSL-enabled server, and have a client establish a secure connection to it.
+You should now have learned how to generate self-signed certificates using the given script, start an SSL-enabled server and have a client establish a secure connection to it.

 Additional resources